cbuchner1/CudaMiner/README.txt

 Alexey Panteleev (Moscow, nVidia): submitted a kernel with improved
                         memory access functions for Kepler devices
-                        providing the fastest scrypt performance.
+                        providing the fastest scrypt performance
+                        and provided further patches for other kernels.

 and also many thanks to anyone else who contributed to the original cpuminer application (Jeff Garzik, pooler) !